zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 2-Markets and the environment.md

 ![[Pasted image 20250922154949.png]]
 ### Government intervention
 Assignment of well defined property rights:
-- Setting price of social damage through taxation Pigovian or green taxation) such that the price set is equal to the external cost or marginal damage suffered by the environment.
+- Setting price of social damage through taxation (Pigovian or green taxation) such that the price set is equal to the external cost or marginal damage suffered by the environment.
-- Setting the quantity of social damages tradable pollution permit systems or cap and trade.
+- Setting the quantity of social damages through tradable pollution permit systems (cap and trade).
 #### Market failure
 - Much of governmental activity is allegedly justified on the grounds of economic (Pareto) efficiency.
-- Pigou in his Economics of Welfare first popularized the idea that the existence of (externalities) is grounds for government intervention , which would take the form of a subsidy to the activity generating positive externalities and taxes to the activity generating negative externalities.
+- Pigou in his Economics of Welfare first popularised the idea that the existence of (externalities) is grounds for government intervention , which would take the form of a subsidy to the activity generating positive externalities and taxes to the activity generating negative externalities.
 - Government intervention may seek to correct for the distortions created by market failure and to improve the efficiency in the way that markets operate:
 	- Pollution taxes to correct for externalities.
 	- Taxation of monopoly profits.